petersatsuse/azure-compute-docs/articles/container-instances/azure-container-instances-support-policy.md

 - **Security scanning or vulnerability management of your container images**
   You are responsible for scanning and patching container images.
 Microsoft provides vulnerability support only for Microsoft-maintained base images.

-> [!NOTE]
-> You should filter CVEs with vendor patches older than 30 days before filing a support case.

 - **Custom code samples or development requests**
   Microsoft does not offer application-specific code, but may provide basic usage examples.